HughP/MLKA/README.md

 ##Publications
 _The_ [`/Publications`](/Publications) _folder contains a list of publications created in the research process.
-Each subfold contains the data sets used to create those publications in addition to the text based materials for the publication (.pdf/.docx/Keynote slides, etc.) A list of publications can be found in the [ReadMe.md](/Publications/ReadMe.md) of the_ `/Publications` _folder._
+Each subfold contains the data sets used to create those publications in addition to the text based materials for the publication (.pdf/.docx/Keynote slides, etc.)

 ##Academic Appropriateness
 The Academic fit for keyboard layout design and assessment (especially across languages) is difficult to pin to a single academic discipline.
 In general the keyboard layout challenge has been approached from the perspective of _anthropology of objects, applied mathematics, computer science, design, economics, ergonomics (physiology), human-computer inertaction, language development, language documentation, linguistics, literacy, user experience design_.
 In this project I take two academic perspectives: